 - Banish cellulite: Are you ready to take your love of coffee to a whole new level?
 Mix 1/4 cup warm, used coffee grounds with 1 tablespoon of olive oil, then apply the mixture to your “problem areas” (best to do this in the tub or over some newspaper).
 Next, wrap the areas with shrink wrap and leave on for several minutes.
 Remove the wrap, brush loose grounds off your skin and then shower with warm water.
 For best results, it is recommended to repeat this procedure twice a week.
 The caffeine is purported to help metabolize fat when absorbed by the skin.

 - Clear up acne: Coffee has natural astringent and antioxidant properties which makes it a great cleanser and toner for your face.
 And it’s graininess makes it perfect for exfoliation.
-Just mix your coffee grounds with enough milk to make a paste.
+Just mix your used coffee grounds with enough milk to make a paste.
 Rub it on pretty good for about a minute, then relax and let it sit for about 20 minutes.
 Whlie washing it off, scrub it around a little more and then rinse clean.

-- Make hair soft and shiny: When washing your hair, rub coffee grounds through wet hair and rinse.
+- Make hair soft and shiny: When washing your hair, rub used coffee grounds through wet hair and rinse.
 You can also pour 1-2 tbl straight into your conditioner.
 For brown hair, coffee grounds will also add highlights.

 Around The House